Pence vows to defend U.S. from N. Korea with whatever 'action is necessary' - 41NBC News | WMGT-DT

 “But we’re gonna make it crystal clear that our military, the Japanese self-defense forces, our allies here in South Korea, all of our allies across the region, are, are fully prepared to defend our nations and to take what is — action is necessary to defend our homeland,” Pence said.

-Despite months of escalating tension over the North’s nuclear and missile programs, North and South Korean athletes marched together during the opening ceremony.
-For the first time, they will compete together under a unified flag.

-North Korea ramped up its missile and nuclear program last year, testing its first three intercontinental ballistic missiles and most powerful nuclear weapon to date.
+North Korea ramped up its nuclear and missile programs last year, testing its first three intercontinental ballistic missiles and most powerful nuclear weapon to date.
 This was met with international sanctions as well as a flurry of insults between President Donald Trump and North Korean state media.

+Pence also addressed the White House’s handling of former staff secretary Rob Porter, saying he was “appalled” when he first learned of the allegations against Porter, who resigned after his two ex-wives went public with accusations of physical and verbal domestic abuse.

+“There’s no tolerance in this White House, and no place in America for domestic abuse,” Pence said.

+Pence reiterated the position of White House Principal Deputy Press Secretary Raj Shah, acknowledging that the administration “could have handled it better.”

+“When I return to Washington, D.C., I’m going to look into the matter and I’ll share my counsel with the president directly,” Pence said.

-Pence’s tough talk stands in stark contrast to the most recent approach by South Korea, whose high-level discussions with its neighbor last month resulted in the two nations agreeing to participate together in the Olympic games, which are taking place just 50 miles from the North Korean border.
+Meanwhile, the vice president’s tough talk on the North stands in stark contrast to the most recent approach by South Korea, whose high-level discussions with its neighbor last month resulted in the two nations agreeing to participate together in the Winter Games.
+North and South Korean athletes even marched together during the opening ceremony in PyeongChang, just 50 miles from the North Korean border.

 Patrick Semansky / AP